-Each of the 28 rooms at this luxury Tulum resort has a private plunge pool or rooftop hot tub.
+Each of the 28 beautiful rooms at this luxury Tulum resort has a private plunge pool or rooftop hot tub.

 Complimentary yoga classes are offered in the mornings.
-And the onsite Ziggy’s beach club and restaurant throws some pretty phenomenal parties to rock to (with live music from 7:30 pm 9:30 pm).
+And the onsite Ziggy’s beach club and restaurant throws some pretty phenomenal parties to rock to (with live music from 7:30 pm to 9:30 pm).

 A complimentary a la carte breakfast greets you each morning, and you have free use of hotel’s bikes for a back-to-basics Tulum tour.

 To recover, sweat things out in the spa’s sauna, and hit the Turkish baths before relaxing again on the blissful beach.